canonical/snapcraft/docs/creating-snapcraft-yaml.rst

 6. **Dry-run your build**

-   At this point, there should be enough metadata within *snapcraft.yaml* to successfully build a snap with the ``snapcraft`` command.
+   At this point, there should be enough metadata within *snapcraft.yaml* to successfully build a snap with the :command:`snapcraft` command.

    The resultant snap will lack important functionality, most notably :ref:`interfaces <interface-management>`, but testing a build at this point is a helpful milestone that verifies the integrity of your metadata, alongside that of your parts and build dependencies.